alexelwood14/bayes-neuropixel/README.md

 3. [Poisson Process Model](poisson-process-model.ipynb) builds upon the second model to use the pupil area to model the parameter of a Poisson model for the spike counts for each cluster.

 (These models are a work in progress)

+## Saved Results

+Saved plots and chains can be found in the 'results' folder.
+Each saved result is held in a directory named with the time that it was recorded.
+This timestamp corresponds to the name of a tag, so that the code that produced that result can be identified.